Research and Management Team

 Jeff Heys

-Jeff Heys is the Forest Resource Officer on the Cleveland National Forest, where he has worked since 2012.
-He manages a team of resource specialists with the goal of conserving and restoring its natural and cultural resources, and he serves on the Forest Leadership Team.
+Jeff Heys is the Wildfire Crisis Strategy Landscape Manager for Southern California for the US Forest Service, since its establishment in January 2023.
+Previously, he was the Forest Resource Officer on the Cleveland National Forest, where he worked since 2012.
+There, he managed a team of resource specialists with the goal of conserving and restoring its natural and cultural resources, and he served on the Forest Leadership Team.
 Jeff started his career on the Tongass National Forest, followed by a decade working as a biologist for the National Park Service and US Fish and Wildlife Service in Alaska.
 He holds a B.S. in Earth Systems from Stanford University and a M.S. in Environmental Science from Alaska Pacific University.
-Jeff’s favorite of many outdoor pursuits is mountaineering, and he enjoys sharing his love of the outdoors with his 9-year old son and 12-year old daughter.
+Jeff’s favorite of many outdoor pursuits is mountaineering, and he enjoys sharing his love of the outdoors with his two teenage sons.

 Sarah Hennessy, Ph.D.